 As expected, the IHT nil rate band (NRB) will remain frozen at £325,000 until April 2023.

 Changes to off-payroll working often referred to as IR35, will be included in the Finance Bill.
 This will see large and medium-sized private companies becoming responsible for making the decision as to whether contractors working for them should be included on their payroll and deduct PAYE and NIC.

 The Government has decided not to reduce the rate of corporation tax from the planned 19% to 17% and instead it will remain unchanged at 19% from 1 April 2020.

-A 2% surcharge on non-UK residents purchasing residential property in England and Northern Ireland will be introduced from 1 April 2021.
-The surcharge is in addition to the standard Stamp Duty rates as well as the 3% surcharge that the Government previously introduced for buy to let properties and second homes.
+A 2% surcharge on non-UK residents purchasing residential property in England and Northern Ireland will be introduced from 1 April 2023.
+The surcharge is in addition to the standard Stamp Duty rates as well as the 3% surcharge that the Government previously introduced for buy-to-let properties and second homes.

-HMRC will publish a new strategy for tackling the promoters of tax avoidance schemes with an aim of driving those who promote tax avoidance schemes out of the market, disrupt the supply chain to stop the spread of marketed tax avoidance, and deter taxpayers from taking up the schemes.
+HMRC will publish a new strategy for tackling the promoters of tax avoidance schemes with the aim of driving those who promote tax avoidance schemes out of the market, disrupting the supply chain to stop the spread of marketed tax avoidance and deterring taxpayers from taking up the schemes.

 Please note that the information provided is based on our current understanding of the 2020 Spring Budget and associated documents and may be subject to alteration as a result of changes in legislation or practice.